nghitrampham/CSE583_FinalProject/README.md

 We will have death rates due to respiratory illness from the CDC from 2000-2017 as well.
 The data is organized as .csv files which have columns of county in the United States, the number of deaths per year, and total population.<br />https://www.nber.org/data/vital-statistics-mortality-data-multiple-cause-of-death.html

+### Interactive map
+For details on how to use Interative map.
+See Examples.

 ### Organization of the project